danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/customers/base/customers_base.md

 | 6259     | 10075       | a-s00008638               | FALSE          | 2756798             | 2018-04-16 00:00:00.000 | 2019-04-16 00:00:00.000 | 2c92a0ff5a840412015aa3cde86f2ba6 |
 | 5336     | 9010        | a-s00007947               | FALSE          | 2542496             | 2018-03-02 00:00:00.000 | 2019-03-02 00:00:00.000 |                      |

+First case is expired but not correctly downgraded.
+The 2nd is expired and currently downgraded.

 #### Problems raised

 The problem with this update mechanism is that we totally lose the data about the history of this order.
 When an order is expired, for example, we can't see in this table if the order was a trial, SaaS subscription...

 For example, that means that looking at this table, we are not able to calculate the number of trials that have been started in August 2019 (they have all expired and now look like expired subscription)